Abneet Bharti: Varnsdorf

+Loan move

-On 31 August 2019, Bharti returned to India signing with Indian Super League club Kerala Blasters.
-He joined the club after taking down his chance of appearing with América in the Mexican top flight.
-In July 2021, he signed for Czech Fortuna Národní Liga side Varnsdorf.
-With the Czech club, he made his debut in their 4–0 win over FK Neratovice–Byškovice.
-He appeared in two Pohár FAČR matches before facing the visa issues.
-Before kickoff of the 2022–23 season, Bharti was loaned out to BC Olimp Premier League club Talant Tash-Kömür on 8 March.
+Before the start of the 2022–23 season, Bharti was loaned out to Kyrgyz Premier League club Talant Tash-Kömür on 8 March.
 He made his league debut on 11 March in their 1–1 draw against Dordoi Bishkek.
 After end of his short loan spell in the Kyrgyz club, he rejoined Varnsdorf in June.
-In March 2023, the club once again sent him on a loan spell as he joined Panamanian Liga de Fútbol club Deportivo del Este.
+In March 2023, the club once again sent him on a loan spell as he joined Panamanian Liga LPF club Costa del Este.

-In June 2024, Bharti was loaned out to Argentine club Deportivo Sol de Mayo.
-He made his debut as a substitute for the club on 30 June, against Kimberley de Mar del Plata in their 3–2 win in Group A of the Torneo Federal A. He then moved to another Argentine club Atlético El Linqueño.
-In March 2025, he signed for the Bolivian Primera División club Academia del Balompié Boliviano.
+On 28 June 2024, Bharti was loaned out to Argentine club Deportivo Sol de Mayo.
+He made his debut as a substitute for the club on 30 June, against Kimberley de Mar del Plata in their 3–2 win in Group A of the Torneo Federal A. On 19 August, Bharti managed to draw a foul in a penalty box where Fernando Valdebenito went on to scored the goal, however, the club suffered a 4–1 defeat to San Martín de Mendoza.
+Bharti then moved to another Argentine club El Linqueño on loan.

+ABB

+In March 2025, Bharti signed for the Bolivian Primera División club Academia Balompié Boliviano on a permanent transfer.
+He make his debut playing the entire match on 26 June in a 2025 Copa Bolivia match against San Antonio Bulo Bulo.

 International career

-Eligible to represent both his native Nepal and India, Bharti was called up to the India under-16 national camp ahead of 2015 SAFF U-16 Championship, but he has never made it to main team.
+Eligible to represent both his native Nepal and India, Bharti was called up to the India national U16 team national camp ahead of 2015 SAFF U-16 Championship, but he has never made it to main team.

+Born to Indian parents in Nepal, Bharti was brought up in Nigeria and Italy, before moving to Delhi at the age of 12 and later, moved with his family to stayed in Singapore.